Don DeLillo’s sixth novel, published in 1978. I borrowed a pretty wild looking first edition from my local library.

 “Saint Teresa in Ecstasy.”

 This statue plays a huge role in Infinite Jest.
-I’m not claiming that David Foster Wallace latched onto it because of this passing reference in Running Dog, but it’s another interesting note between the two.
+I’m not claiming that David Foster Wallace latched onto it because of this passing reference in Running Dog, but it’s another interesting connection between the two.

 He took a shower and waited for time to pass.
 He didn’t mind the waiting.
 Somewhere to be at 1500.
 No one he knew, or might talk to in the intervening period, would ever suspect the nature of his business.
 It was carried on beneath the level of ordinary life.
 This is why it made no difference where he lived.
 It was all the same, more coloration for the true life, for the empty meditations, the routine, the tradecraft, the fine edge to be maintained in preparation for – he didn’t know what.
 In preparation for what?